devcarlosmolero/garden.carlosmolero.com/_pages/index.md

 # 🌱 Welcome!

-A compilation of all the thoughts, reflections, opinions and events that I feel like sharing with the world.
+This is a space of all the thoughts, reflections, opinions and events that I feel like sharing with the world.

 ## Why a digital garden and not a blog?